 Best Practices when Report Building

 While Database Aggregation is designed to work invisibly without requiring any additional user input, it cannot work in all scenarios.
-Each best practice is designed to work around one of the inherent limitations that will prevent aggregation from occurring in the database.
+Each best practice is designed to work around one of the limitations that will prevent aggregation from occurring in the database.
 In summary they are:

 - Separate visualization detail rows to a Linked Report